JaiWillems/celest/docs/source/guide/tutorials.rst

 The `enc` keyword specifies the type of encounter as either and imaging (enc="image") or data transmission (enc="data_link") type.

-The `ang` keyword defines the constraint angle that boarders a viable/non-viable encounter region.
-The contraint angle type used for the imaging encounters is off-nadir angle measured in increasing degrees from the satellite's nadir to the ground location.
+The `ang` keyword defines the constraint angle that borders a viable/non-viable encounter region.
+The constraint angle type used for the imaging encounters is the off-nadir angle measured in increasing degrees from the satellite's nadir to the ground location.
 The transmission encounters use the altitude angle of the satellite as measured in increasing degrees above the horizon (as seen from the ground location).